tj-tusharjain/azure-compute-docs/articles/virtual-machines/linux/azure-n-series-amd-gpu-driver-linux-installation-guide.md

 sudo amdgpu-install --usecase=rocm
 ```

+>[!NOTE]
-Note: If needed, this can be used to create a script to automate the installation process.
+> If needed, this can be used to create a script to automate the installation process.

-## 4.2 Load AMD GPU driver
+### 4.2 Load AMD GPU driver

 ```bash
 $ sudo modprobe amdgpu
 ```

+>[!NOTE]
-Note: The AMD GPU driver needs to be loaded on every boot.
+> The AMD GPU driver needs to be loaded on every boot.

 Review the output of **" dmesg | grep amdgpu "** to confirm that the GPU driver is loaded and initialized successfully.